 Mombasa could host one of Africa’s biggest oil refining projects.
-This will be made possible if proposals by Nigerian billionaire Aliko Dangote move forward.
+This will become possible if proposals by Nigerian billionaire Aliko Dangote move forward.

 According to a report released by the Financial Times citing an interview with him, the plan involves a potential $15 billion to $17 billion (Sh2.2 trillion) investment.
 It aims at constructing a 650,000-barrel-a-day refinery.
 The refinery will play a big role in reduce East Africa’s dependence on imported fuel.